I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ns-usbioctl-_hub_device_config_info_v1.md

 `UxdSettings`

-`Version`

-Specifies the version number.
-Must be set to 1.

 ## Remarks
 The <b>Buffer</b> member of the <a href="..\usbioctl\ns-usbioctl-_usb_id_string.md">USB_ID_STRING</a> structure points to a string that contains <b>HardwareIds</b>, <b>CompatibleIds</b>, and <b>DeviceDescription</b> values.